United States sanctions against Iran: Bush presidency

 The United Nations Security Council (UNSC) adopted Resolution 1737 in December 2006, Resolution 1747 in March 2007, Resolution 1803 in March 2008, and Resolution 1929 in June 2010.

 Banking sanctions

 Iranian financial institutions are barred from directly accessing the U.S. financial system, but they are permitted to do so indirectly through banks in other countries.
 In September 2006, the United States government imposed sanctions on Bank Saderat Iran, barring it from dealing with U.S. financial institutions, even indirectly.
-The move was announced by Stuart Levey, the undersecretary for treasury, who accused the major state-owned bank in Iran of transferring funds for certain groups, including Hezbollah.
+The move was announced by Stuart Levey, the undersecretary for the US Treasury, who accused the major state-owned bank in Iran of transferring funds for certain groups, including Hezbollah.
 Levey said that since 2001 a Hezbollah-controlled organization had received $50 million directly from Iran through Bank Saderat.
-He said the United States government will also persuade European banks and financial institutions not to deal with Iran.
-As of November 2007, the following Iranian banks were prohibited from transferring money to or from United States banks:
+He said the United States government would also persuade European banks and financial institutions not to deal with Iran.
+The following Iranian banks were prohibited from transferring money to or from United States banks: